CompuTec/computec-docs/docs/processforce/releases/plugin-release-notes/pfi.md

 sidebar_position: 13
 ---

-# CompuTec PFI
+# CompuTec Data Import & Export (PFI) Plugin

-Below are the release notes for CompuTec PFI Plugin, highlighting new features, improvements, and bug fixes in this release.
+Below are the release notes for CompuTec Data Import & Export (PFI) Plugin, highlighting new features, improvements, and bug fixes in this release.

 ---